eecs280staff/tutorials/docs/setup_caen.md

 </div>

 <div class="primer-spec-callout warning" markdown="1">
 **Pitfall:** If you see an error like this, request a home directory at the [IFS Storage Request page](https://ifsprovisioning.its.umich.edu/ifs_storage/request).
 It may take a few hours to take effect.
-If you already have a home directory one, you should see "You already have IFS Storage!".
+If you already have a home directory, you should see "You already have IFS Storage!".
 ```
 Could not chdir to home directory /home/awdeorio: No such file or directory
 ```